Skip to content

 The term “Anticipatory Care Panning (ACP)” has become “Future Care Planning” to reflect the broad range of topics which can and should be discussed as part of these conversations.
 All resources have been updated to reflect this, however the main content of resources and training remains the same.

-There are different types of training available to help staff increase their skills and knowledge.
-All of our training is open to everyone and is aimed at giving staff a strong foundation from which to start conversations.
+There are different types of online training available to help staff increase their skills and knowledge.
+Anyone can view our recorded training sessions and access our topic specific Microsoft Sways that are aimed at giving staff a strong foundation from which to start conversations.

 The aim of this module is to provide staff with a general understanding of the Future Care Planning process.

-Some of this information may be familiar to you, particularly if you are already having Future Care Planning conversations with people – however it is always good to refresh your learning.
+Some of this information may be familiar to you, particularly if you are already having Future Care Planning conversations with people.

 You can access the module here.

 You can also complete the module via LearnPro if you have access.
-Search for GGC028: Anticipatory Care Planning.
+Search for GGC028: Future Care Planning.

 Once you have completed the module you can complete the assessment, after which you will be sent a certificate to keep in your records.